Before you apply

 Check that you meet the minimum entry requirements.

-Then email Prof Helen Sauntson, Joint Research Lead for the School of Languages and Linguistics, with the topic of your proposed research and a brief summary of your qualifications (including English proficiency level for non-native speakers).
+Then email Prof Christopher Hall, Research Lead for Languages and Linguistics, with the topic of your proposed research and a brief summary of your qualifications (including English proficiency level for non-native speakers).

-If the topic is one that we could potentially supervise, and your qualifications seem appropriate, we will ask you for a draft research proposal (ideally 2500-3000 words), which should provide:
+If the topic is one that we could potentially supervise, and your qualifications seem appropriate, we will ask you for a draft research proposal (minimum 1500 words, but ideally 2500-3000), which should provide: